NaPs/Confiture/docs/schema/argparse.rst

 Argparse integration
 ====================

-Dotconf provide an optionnal integration with the standard ``argparse`` module.
+Confiture provide an optionnal integration with the standard ``argparse`` module.
 This compatibility brings you a way to override some configuration values using a command line argument.